jasmineee-li/zap-writing-plugin/README.md

 ## Usage

 1. Open a markdown file in Obsidian
-2. Click the timer icon (⏱️) in the ribbon, or use command palette: "Start dangerous writing session"
+2. Click the zap icon (⚡) in the ribbon, or use command palette: "Start Zap writing session"
-3. Configure the session duration and click "Start Session"
+3. Configure a time or word goal and click "Start Zap Session"
 4. Keep typing!
 If you stop for more than 5 seconds, content is deleted
 5. Complete the session to keep your content